weleoka/forumdb/README.md

 weleoka/forumdb
 =========

-PHP class for comments functionality with MySQL database.
+PHP module for handling a Forum with MySQL database.